EGR314-2025-S-303/EGR314-2025-S-303/docs/Block Diagram, Process Diagram, and Message Structure/index.md

 ---

 ## **Block Diagram**

 The team’s block diagram outlines the flow of communication and functionality across different components in the system.
 Cade, utilizing an ESP32 microchip, serves as the central hub for bidirectional communication with the other team members, who use PIC microcontrollers.
 Data flows sequentially from Cade to Dan, who manages both sensor integration and actuator control, and then to Jahmel, responsible for the Human-Machine Interface (HMI), before looping back to Cade.
 The boards communicate via UART, ensuring reliable data transmission between each module.
 Additionally, the sensor and actuator exchange data through either SPI or I2C protocols, enabling efficient and precise control of the system’s operation.

 <img src="Team-Block-Diagram-V2.png">

+### Block Diagram Structure and Design Decisions

+The block diagram was structured to clearly represent the final architecture of the system, reflecting the final team composition and clearly defined subsystem responsibilities: Fan Board (actuation), Wi-Fi Board (server communication), and HMI Board (user interface).
+Each module is connected via UART, while the Wi-Fi Board manages bidirectional communication with a server over Wi-Fi.

+The decision to use a modular structure was based on product requirements emphasizing real-time responsiveness, clear subsystem roles, and ease of debugging.
+Isolating functionality by board simplifies troubleshooting and allows parallel development among team members.
+All power and signal lines were documented to ensure traceability and consistency with the schematic.

 ## **Sequence Diagram**